Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 – Put the cake on the lowest rack of the oven.
 The bottom of the cake will heat up efficiently now and rise at the same speed as the top, and will not cause the formation of a dense layer.

-The water bath will still function to ensure sufficient moisture in the oven, forming a flat top surface without crack, and moist texture.
+The water bath will ensure sufficient moisture in the oven, forming a flat top surface without cracks, and a moist texture.

 The lowest rack of my oven is just one inch above the bottom heating element.
 You may need even higher than 160°C if it is further away from the heating element.
 You have to forgo the water bath if it still doesn’t work.
 There are no two ovens that behave the same.
 The cake will become dryer without a water bath, though.

-The most common reason when the sponge cake is still uncooked after baking one hour is due to low temperature.
+The most common reason why the sponge cake is still uncooked after baking for one hour is due to low temperature.
 The distance between the baking rack and the heating element makes all the difference.
 You know your oven best!

 2. Why is my sponge cake denser than what is shown in this post?